joaopedrobiu6/lorenz-attractor/README.md

 # lorenz-attractor

 Lorenz Attractor Simulation.

-ODE system is solved with RK4 method.
+The ODE system is solved with RK4 method.

 Bonus simulation written in Python!